Samuel204/Progetto_Tecnologie_App_Web/README.md

 Bartenders are conceptually like cooks, but they only deal with drinks.
 Bartenders receive notification of each table's orders and send notification to the waiters when the tray of drinks of a specific table is ready for service.

+### Cashier
+The cashier can produce a receipt for a table with the bill to be paid.
+The cashier also has a view of the statistics on the status of the orders, in particular:

+* Which tables have orders in preparation
+* Which waiter is associated with each table
+* Which tables are free/occupied
+* How long are the kitchen preparation queues

+Finally, the cashier can compute the total profit for a day.